Article with tips and tricks for effective removal of old tiles from the wall.

 Safety is key

 It is important to think about protection on the job before you start the actual removal.
-As soon as you start demolishing, loosening and chipping tiles, it is almost certain that the tiles will break and shards will fly around the room.
+As soon as you start demolishing, loosening and chipping tiles, it is almost certain that the tiles will break and splinters will fly around the room.

 Therefore, always make sure you wear safety goggles and protective gloves.
 They protect your eyes and hands from sharp pieces of tile that can blast off the wall during demolition.